docker/docs/ee/index.md

 resources.
 Self-healing components ensure that Docker Enterprise clusters remain highly available.

-Role-based access control applies to Kubernetes and Swarm orchestrators, and communication within the cluster is secured with TLS.
+Role-based access control (RBAC) applies to Kubernetes and Swarm orchestrators, and communication within the cluster is secured with TLS.
 [Docker Content Trust](/engine/security/trust/content_trust/) is enforced for images on all of the orchestrators.